dbailey7/Cmpbltr-web-app-gui-poc/ReadMe.md

 Obviously you need to have node installed, as well.

-Ping me if youhave any questions that are not answered by just "following your nose" through the above.
+Ping me if you have any questions that are not answered by just "following your nose" through the above.

 Cheers,

 David

+P.S.
+If you encounter a string beginning with "YOUR-", that means you must replace it with your own values, but only if you want to use the Stripe API (https://stripe.com/) and play around with its online payment processing modules.